rodrigolimasd/java-kotlin-poc-projects/poc-spring-kafka/README.md

 ### Prerequisites

 To run this project in development mode, you will need to have a basic environment with Java JDK 11+ and Maven 3.5.4+ installed.
-To use the database, you will need to have MySQL installed and running on your machine on the default port (3306).
 To use the Kafka, you will need to have Kafka installed and running on your machine on the port (29092).

 ### Tips: Run Kafka Single Node on Docker